hopeit-git/hopeit.engine/README.md

 ![Scale](docs/source/readme/hopeit.engine-scale.png)

 *hopeit.engine* enforces your Apps implementation to be scalable.
 We mentioned that events are served concurrently using asyncio, but to achieve real parallelism, many instances of an App can run in the same or different server instances.
 Putting a load balancer (i.e: [NGINX](https://nginx.org/en/) or [HAProxy](http://www.haproxy.org/), in front of your API Server app instances, will ensure serving a high load of requests in parallel.
 The same scalability/load-balancing pattern applies to stream events processing.
 You can run many instances of Apps consuming Redis Streams.
-Using consumer groups, Redis will act as a load-balancer and each App instance will consume events from the stream in parallel.
+By using consumer groups, Redis will act as a load-balancer and each App instance will consume events from the stream in parallel.
 Apps created with *hopeit.engine* are also easy to deploy in containers, like [Docker](https://www.docker.com/).
 Only a Python runtime and a load-balancer is needed.

 ## More info